Understanding autistic behaviour and communication

 Autism is complex and involves variations across 5 key areas of functioning: language, motor skills, sensory skills, perception, and executive function.

-Each person with autism will have a unique profile in these areas, experiencing different strengths and challenges.
-For example, one person with autism may have good sensory skills, while another autistic individual will not have the same sensory abilities.
+Each autistic person will have a unique profile in these areas, experiencing different strengths and challenges.
+For example, one person may have good sensory skills, while another may not have the same sensory abilities.

-“Many people with autism have incredible and exceptional skills, abilities, or strengths, but they also have unique challenges,” Lea explains.
+“Many autistic people have incredible and exceptional skills, abilities, or strengths, but they also have unique challenges,” Lea explains.
 “An individual may be a virtuoso violinist but struggle to organise an appointment diary—these things coexist within the same brain.”

 Behaviour as communication

-For people with autism, the communication process varies as much as the experience of autism itself.
-It includes other factors that affect their communication, such as touch, smell, sight, capacity, movement, and interoception.
+The communication process varies as much as the experience of autism itself.
+It includes other factors that affect their communication, such as touch, smell, sight, capacity, and movement.
 This presents a diverse range of challenges in communication, contributing to difficulty with social interaction, which is why autism is often considered a social disability.

-Just as children communicate through behaviour, either positively or negatively, people on the spectrum also exhibit non-verbal physical behaviours without consciously being aware of them.
+Just as children communicate through behaviour, either positively or negatively, autistic people can also exhibit non-verbal physical behaviours without consciously being aware of them.

 The community needs to shift its perspective from labelling these behaviours in negative terms to trying to understand them as modes of communication.